“I would maintain that thanks are the highest form of thought; and that gratitude is happiness doubled by wonder.”

 What are 3 things I can be thankful for about myself?

-It could be that you were a good sister during of crisis last week.
+It could be that you were a good sister during a crisis last week.
 It could be that you finally got done with that boring or difficult task you had been procrastinating on.

 Your self-gratitude does not have to be all about achievements.
 You can simply be thankful for your good sense of humor.
 Or the help you give your friends and family by being a good listener from time to time.